Oscar-Ryley/Oscar-Ryley.github.io/README.md

 # Initial-Impact-of-CS-Website
-Societal impact of Computer Science - Initial Front-End Website and Research
+Societal impact of Computer Science - Front-End Website and Research

-for Programming (Black) [1101] Project
+Supplementary of Programming (Black) [1101] Project

 Authored by Oscar Ryley